 "We don’t see things as they are; we see them as we are." - Anonymous

 We will have some flat sections and lots of sections of rolling terrain.
 Scale-based skis are the most optimal choice for such travel.
-The minimal downhill disadvantage is more than made up for by the reduced need to use climbing skins.
+The downhill disadvantage is partially compensated by the reduced need to use climbing skins.
 You glide better when walking, your skis weigh less without skins, far fewer transitions are necessary, and you make a cool buzzing sound when you descend!
 What's not to love about that?
+That is, if you can descend.
+Iced scales are a reality and they definitely take some of the fun out of ski touring.

-Another idea is to take a second pair of narrow skins (e.g. 3cm wide).
+My current system is to take a second pair of narrow skins (e.g. 3cm wide).
+I use skimo race skins for the less steep parts.
+I fully recommend this system.

 We both need to be open to ideas for optimizing forward progress.
 Above all, we need to be on the same page.
-I think it is wise to take scale-based skis for the entirety of the ski traverse.
-Convince me otherwise.
+Convince me otherwise and I will thank you.

 You should be a pretty good skier.
 If skiing powder is a challenge, it will be even harder with a heavy pack pulling you into the back seat.
 Skiing breakable crust without proper skill with a heavy pack is injury prone and thus dangerous.
 Above all, you should be able to ski safely, even if that is not stylish.